 CSH's pipeline of investment opportunities is in excess of £200m, and primarily comes from extensive relationships with housing associations, care providers and local authorities.
 As well as continued demand for specialist supported housing from local authorities in England and Wales, including for homeless housing, the manager says that the company is increasingly seeing opportunities in Scotland and Northern Ireland.
-It is also seeing opportunities from healthcare providers, whereby CSH would buy the properties from the healthcare provider and lease them back to them.
+It is also seeing opportunities from healthcare providers, whereby CSH would buy the real estate in a sale and leaseback deal.